udon2/udon2/CONTRIBUTING.md

 7. Push changes to your fork
 8. Open a PR in the original repository and wait for a code review.

+__NOTE: The documentation for developers is currently in progress__

 ## Attribution
 These guidelines is an adaptation of [Atom guidelines](https://github.com/atom/atom/blob/master/CONTRIBUTING.md) and [Auth0 open source template](https://github.com/auth0/open-source-template/blob/master/GENERAL-CONTRIBUTING.md).